 The play that Sidney is in is Agamemnon, the first in The Oresteia, a trilogy of Ancient Greek tragedies.
 A running theme in this trilogy is murder and revenge.
 Clytemnestra kills Agamemnon for sacrificing their daughter and having an affair, and Orestes, their son, seeks revenge for his father's death and mother's affair by killing Clytemnestra, his mother.
 In this movie, Mrs. Loomis is seeking revenge from Sidney for the death of her son, who killed Sidney's mother for having an affair with his father.
 The climax of this film about familial murder and revenge plays out on the set of the play about familial murder and revenge.

-Before Randy is killed, The Killer states that he wont "get the girl."
-Randy stated earlier in the film that if he could change something about the movies it would be that "the Geek would get the girl."
-Indicating that the Killer must be a fellow classmate of his.
+at around 1h 4 mins) Before Randy is killed, the killer states that he won't "get the girl."
+Randy stated earlier in the film (at around 17 mins) that if he could change something about the movies it would be that "the Geek would get the girl." indicating that the killer must be a fellow classmate of his.

 Eager to avoid the problems with censorship that the first film had, Wes Craven attempted to manipulate the MPAA by sending them a version of the film that had been edited to focus on and enhance the gore and violence present beyond what they actually wanted in the film, including reusing a clip of Omar Epps' character being stabbed in the ear three times, instead of only once as seen in the final film, and an extended scene of Randy Meeks death that showed his throat being slashed.
 Craven's reasoning was that the parts of the film they wished to keep would be more acceptable when viewed with the enhanced violence and so the MPAA would force them to remove the footage they already did not want to keep while passing the content they did want.
 However, the MPAA granted Scream 2 an R-rating for the more violent cut as they believed the underlying message of the film was significant enough to warrant the violence.